Skip to content

 - state

-Jinja Macros
+Jinja macros

 Lens data models support Jinja macros, allowing you to define reusable snippets of code.
 This feature helps in creating dynamic data models and SQL properties efficiently.